 The Village Smithy

-Built c.1889, this rustic structure is the home of our village blacksmith.
-Since its renovation in 1978, the barn has come alive with memories, as a blacksmith demonstrates, using the old tools and techniques of the Canal Era.
+Built c.1889, this rustic structure is the workplace of the Village blacksmith.
+Since its renovation in 1978, the barn has come alive with memories, as our blacksmith demonstrates, using the old tools and techniques of the Canal Era.

 The Hay Craft & Learning Center